 Learning computer science through our project-based approach sets you up for success in industry and future learning.
 You'll develop your professional skills along with your computational and software design skills.

-The Computer Science program is part of the Department of Integrated Engineering.
+The Computer Science program is part of the Department of Computer Information Sciences

 The Computer Science Bachelor of Science (BS) prepares students to apply the tools and theory of computer science through project-based learning, with students completing four upper-division projects on their way to graduation.